prototype74/HyperUBot/TO_DO.md

  - GitHub Module
  - Terminal module
  - Misc module
+ - Module manager module

 ## To Do Part 1 (before alpha release):
- - Nothing, we should be ready!
+ - Complete!

 ## To Do Part 2 (after alpha release):
  - Update module
  - File uploader and downloader module
+ - Finding Windows, MacOS and Termux bois.

+## To Do Part 3 (after beta release, but still undecided on all) :
+ - Research on a possible Automation module
- - Self installer for modules
+ - Terminal (maybe interpreters for more languages)
+ - Scrappers (currency converter and speech-to-text)
+ - Add extra info to .info (but what?)
+ - Finding translators to every language and get it translated

+## Modules for the Universe
  - Weather Module
  - Memes module (mock, vaporwave, etc...)
  - Spam module
- - Finding Windows, MacOS and Termux bois.

-## To Do Part 3 (after beta release, but still undecided on all) :
  - QR Codes module
  - Stickers module
- - Automation module
+ - nHentai
- - Terminal (maybe interpreters for more languages)
- - Scrappers (currency converter and speech-to-text)
- - nhentai (*insert lenny face*)
  - quot.ly (maybe????)
- - Add extra info to .info (but what?)
- - Finding translators to every language and get it translated

 ## Final changes:
  - Make sure the language processor is not using the temporary scheme I made to make pyCharm autocomplete happy.